 Proven to last in the field

-AQMesh has been on the market and in the field since 2012, with some customers still successfully operating the exact same pods they received seven years ago.
+AQMesh has been on the market and in the field since 2012, with some customers still successfully operating the exact same pods they received nine years ago.

 Whilst not the only AQMesh pods still in regular use since the product was commercially launched in 2013, two AQMesh pods are still in use in Spain and demonstrate the long life of this small sensor air quality monitoring system.

 An AQMesh pod used in the recent Citi-Sense project in Norway was returned to us at the end of the project, and we were surprised at the condition.

 AQMesh performance has developed through a series of co-location comparison trials in which AQMesh pods are installed next to an air quality monitoring reference station..

 AQMesh has been independently tested and verified in numerous academic studies and publications

 The small sensor air quality monitoring world has moved on during the last three years and we have identified several new challenges and benefits relating to the continual development of air quality monitoring technology.

 Featured case studies